tonyfast/d3.template/readme.md

 # ``d3.template`` in action

 The ``gh-pages`` branch will demo ``d3.template``.
-This ``readme.md`` is written in literate coffeescript and will be used to initialize the demo.
+This ``readme.md`` is written in literate coffeescript and will be used to initialize the demo; all code blocks are executable by Coffeescript..

 # Overview